AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-39/acsd-53583-improves-partial-reindex-performance-category-products-product-categories.md

 <u>Steps to reproduce</u>:

 1. Turn all indexers to *Update by Schedule*.
-1. Generate data with the performance toolkit (medium profile).
+1. Generate data with the [!DNL performance toolkit (medium profile)].
 1. Ensure all categories and products are in the index backlog, and all indices are idle.
 1. Perform partial reindex for *Category Products* and *Product Categories* indexers.